-For those who wants to become Farmer as a career, the door is wide open in Hydroponic Farm.
-This is new technology in food production.
-Rumor is that Hydroponic farm are very costly and only for the wealthy investors.
-We are introducing you to low cost Hydroponic Farm.
+For those who want to become Farmers as a career, the door is wide open in Hydroponic Farm.
+This is a new technology in food production.
+Rumor is that Hydroponic farms are very costly and only for wealthy investors.
+We are introducing you to low-cost Hydroponic Farm.

 This new trends in food production came from the West.
 The United States and other developed countries are growing lettuce and other vegetables for their fast lifestyles.

 Farmers in the US and Canada adopted this hydroponic farm since the land are very costly.
 Even if they have enough wealth, the increasing populations demand for housing and residential place needs more lands.

 In this situation, where will they grow vegetables and other crops.
 They started the hydroponic farms in a small space on their building terraces and inside the room.

 The technology reached India.
 Everyone is following Hydroponic Farm, copying the US farmers.
 Here, we are growing the same crops and same methods.

 However, we will introduce some new technologies and crops which will suit the Indian market.
 Don’t just blindly follow the wealthy farmers of America or Europe.
 We should follow our own farming technology.

 As the name suggest, it is water based farming.
 No soil is used in this technology of farming.
 The water is used along with nutrients which is directly supply to the plants.